 And then there are the notorious and dreaded ones

 In many cases, a stress interview as such has not actually been one, but one has to deal with insecure interlocutors who wanted to hide their insecurity behind their formal power in the job interview.

-A real stress interviewis usually not stressful over the entire duration of the conversation, but only in very specific, individual moments.
+The real stress interviewis usually not stressful over the entire duration of the conversation, but only in very specific, individual moments.
 Imagine a job interview like a game.
 The one side is trying to play something, to gloss over the truth and to hide negative facts.
 The other side tries to recognize the little deceptions and to bring the truth to light.
 The unexpected moment of stress serves this purpose.

 If the applicant succeeds in putting the applicant in an acute stress situation by means of an unpleasant question or a specific provocation (ear noise), the physiological processes that take place for several seconds prevent the applicant from casting clear, thoughtful thoughts.
 Immediately following the triggered stress situation, the question is asked, on whose truthful answer the interview person actually arrives and which itself would not cause any stress.
 But the brain of the applicant is still flooded with stress hormones.
 He will hardly succeed in the next few seconds to come up with a plausible concealment of the truth and then to present it credibly.